kiramclean/notes/talks/software_for_the_internet.md

 [{"cache key", "some value"}]
 ```

-^ Comes with Erlang
+^ - Comes with Erlang

-^ `DETS` is similar but disk-based
+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ## _3._ Sharing Data

-^ The app has to be able to handle multiple users trying to access the same resource at a time, or a single user sending multiple updates for the same resource at a time.
+^ - The app has to be able to handle multiple users trying to access the same resource at a time

-^ For that kind of persisted data you can piggy-back on your database's transactional memory features.
+^ - For persisted data you can piggy-back on your database's transactional memory features

-^ But what about sharing state within your app during a single request-response cycle?
+^ - But what about sharing state within your app during a single request-response cycle?

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 ## _3._ Sharing Data
 ### _Problem:_ Things Are Mutable

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 # _3._ Sharing Data

 - _Before:_ Just.. be careful

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---